 When I want to realise I can already see Tarifa in the distance, this is the most southern point of Europe.

 And mission accomplished, I am in Tarifa without any incident.
 Or that is what I though, until I checked the bike and discovered that at some point in the way here I lost one of the side panels.
 Two days ago I was cleaning the bike and installing the blinkers, I probably left some bolts loose and they fell out with the vibrations.
-I decided to come back doing the same track in the opposite direction but there was no luck finding the panel.
+I decide to come back doing the same track in the opposite direction but there is no luck finding the panel.

 But despite the incident I had a lot of fun, as you can see in the pictures ;).